DonHulieo/duff/README.md

 - `list` - The array to search.
 - `func` - The condition to satisfy.
-- `returns: integer` - The index of the element, `nil` if the element is not found or `list` is not an array.
+- `returns: integer` - The index of the element, `nil` if the element is not found.

 #### foldleft